yasserare/notes/README.md

 		since it can't hold a positive number, which is represneted in the first byte. arhcive contains the object files of the compiled source code.
-%i and %d are similar except that %i can print integers using their octal and hexadecimal representations
+%i and %d are similar except that %i can print integers using their octal and hexadecimal representations [born2beroot V2]
+[Signature]
+	- A hexadecimal(base 16 number that uses alphabets to represent numbers beyond 9) which is a unique ID used to verify the authenticity of data.
+	- Shasum is a tool that generates such signatures "signature file", and a minor change in the file would change the signature.
+	- It is used as a way to establish trust and security, with it you can verify if the vdi was altered in some way, someone could replace the image for example.
+	- It is also used by OS developpers to verify the authenticity of ISO files.
+	!!!!!
+TODO: Verify the need for signature by doing.

+[Virtual machine]
+	- Virtualization: Creating the virtual version of physical system, in this case it is a Computer with its operating system.
+	- Another example of virtualization is Storage Virtualization which is taking multiple physical storage devices and making a virtual storage pool out of them.
+	- A vm is virtual computer.
+	- It works exactly like a physical computer, it essentially a bunch of files like configuration file and disk image(usually an ISO) that gets handled by software like virtualbox, it is completely seperate from the host machine.
+	- It uses:
+		* Running multiple servers in the same hardware.
+		* Trying and using other operating systems.
+		* OS and low level development.
+		* Cybersecurity analysis and training.
+	- The major difference between rock and debian is that:
+		* Debian was created as a general purpose OS suitable for a lot of use cases such as: servers, desktops and other use cases...
+		* Rocky was created heavily to be used as in servers, it was also created as a replacement of centOS in mind.
+		* CentOS's change of policy pushed the need to create rocky os, one of the changes that push them was lack of LTS.
+		* The primary goal of development infleunces the development process, debian might focus on desktop environement more than rocky and focus less on
+			Security and provide LTS.
+		* Debian uses APT and rokcy uses yum, this is a basic difference among many others.
+	- APT (advanced package tool) a tool to manage(install packages, update them, remove them) packages and software. it just makes the package installation process much easier.
+		* apt and aptitude are pretty much the same thing, they are both package managers, what aptitude has that apt does not is the text based UI.
+				(run "aptitude" alone).
+	- APPARMOR is a linux security application, it used to sandbox apps meaning define which ressources those apps have access to, the goal is to give apps the minimum previlige possible.
+		* it is like sudo but for apps instead for users.
+		Example:
+			- Prevent a compromised website from accessing the files of another if they are in the same server.
+			- Why would you give a game the access to the laptop camera when it does not need it.
+	- Password policy
+		Advantages:
+			Security i the main advantage of strict password policy.
+		Disadvnatages:
+			Forgetting the password and risking getting locked out is tha main disadvantage.
+	!!!!!!TODO: The advantage and disadvantge of the that password policy implemntation.
+	- LVM
+		* It is a type of virtualization, Storage virtualization.
+		* Enables you to partion your storage devices, An example is allocating different partitions for the home directory and logs directory, putting them in the same partition will prevent loggin in case that partition got full, it is also useful to use it to seperate the root directory and the home directory to avoid problems.
+		* Scalibility, Using LVM allows to scale up your storage without the need to move data, backup tha date or take the system down, you can literaly hook up the new storage device and start working.
+		*Backup: LVM uses snapshots, with it you back up your data at point in time.
+		* non linear resizing opposed to classical partitions.
+	- SUDO
+		Sudo is a program that temporarily gives users root previlege.
+		Why the need for sudo ? different users need different previlges, a system admin has to have root access to better manage the system. but why not just be root all the time ? why do we need sudo and its temprarily access ? to prevent malicious programs from compromising the system and prevent accidents.
+		* Spoody example.